beckym223/manual_work/E6_long_edited.md

 working classes became preoccupied with the acquisition of automobiles and those house- hold appliances made possible by electricity:
-" This calculation neglects a variety of goods and ser- vices, such as heart bypass operations, that are available today through Medicaid, but which were unavailable at any income a century ago.

 ### ---Economics-1999-0-14.txt---
 irons, lamps, telephones, toasters, refrigera-